absinthe0223/OMALab-Employee-Manual/chapter1/policies/hourly-work.md

 These policies do not apply to hourly employees in the United States, which have laws and regulations related to hourly work.

+You agree that if you are not inside of the United States, these policies apply to you,

 You agree that your hourly wages are based on how productive you are, not for the hours you choose to bill us.

 ##### Not To Exceed Limit